 At the heart of every business are human beings with the capacity for conflict.
 Differences in vision or strategy between business owners can lead to a split — or worse, a deadlock, which can jeopardize the success of a business.
 When disputes arise, or when dissolution becomes a possibility, it’s critical to seek qualified legal advice from dissolution lawyers.

-At Adair Myers Graves Stevenson, we represent business owners facing “business divorces” and other internal disagreements.
+At Adair Myers Stevenson Yagi, we represent business owners facing “business divorces” and other internal disagreements.
 Our attorneys have more than 100 years of combined experience working with companies in all aspects of business law.
 Whether you are partial owner of a partnership, LLP, LLC, or other business entity, you have important interests at stake.
 You may have invested significantly by way of money, time, and/or sheer hard work.
 We will work hard to protect your interests by:

 - Developing strategies to restructure the business or split it into separate entities

 - Negotiating fair compensation for the departing business owner

 There are a variety of reasons a business might come to the end.
 While some dissolutions are voluntary and mutual, others are caused by factors outside of the owners’ control.

 Our Houston partnership dissolution attorneys have extensive relevant legal experience, including:

 - Contested business dissolutions – When shareholders or partners cannot agree to dissolution terms, an experienced business attorney can help both sides come to an agreement.

 - Minority shareholder oppression – When minority shareholders experience freeze-outs, self-dealing, unfair compensation plans, or other abuses, they can take legal action to ensure they receive fair treatment in the event of dissolution.